rahulj123/TagUI/docs/runningflows.rst

     Tracks flow run result in ``tagui/src/tagui_report.csv`` and saves html log of automation execution.

 my_datatable.csv
-    Uses the specified csv file as the datatable for batch automation of many records.
+    Uses the specified csv file as the datatable.
+See :ref:`_datatables`.

 speed
     Runs a datatable flow, skipping the default 3s delay and restarting of Chrome between datatable iterations.